 In addition to the teaching faculty, a large number of outstanding professionals from the Washington, D.C., area lecture and participate in the training programs.
 Practicum sites are available on and off campus.
 They include mainstream, day, and residential schools for deaf students as well as public and private agencies serving deaf people.
 Internship sites are located around the country and include residential schools and postsecondary programs, community-based counseling centers, and mental health agencies.

-Federal grant funds, stipends, and tuition assistance have been made available for students in the mental health counseling program through the Rehabilitation Services Administration, and for school counseling and guidance majors (including summers-only) through the U.S. Department of Education.
+Federal grant funds, stipends, and tuition assistance have been made available for students in the mental health counseling program through the Rehabilitation Services Administration, and for school counseling and guidance majors (including summers and online only) through the U.S. Department of Education.